swisskyrepo/PayloadsAllTheThings/Dependency Confusion/README.md

 ## Tools

 * [visma-prodsec/confused](https://github.com/visma-prodsec/confused) - Tool to check for dependency confusion vulnerabilities in multiple package management systems
+* [synacktiv/DepFuzzer](https://github.com/synacktiv/DepFuzzer) - Tool used to find dependency confusion or project where owner's email can be takeover.

 ## Methodology